PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 The claim form must state –

-(1) the section of the Act under which the OFT is applying for a warrant;
+(1) the provision of the Act or the Regulations under which the CMA is applying for a warrant;

 (2) the address or other identification of the premises to be subject to the warrant; and